 No holiday is complete without an inflatable for the water!
 These are always easily bought whilst you are away and Jake picked a very fetching pink, Disney Princess car.

 We arranged a hire car with a car seat prior to leaving for our holiday because we wanted to be able to get around the island with a young child, safely.
+For us personally this was an absolute travel must-have because we wanted to be able to explore.
 If you are prepared like this you can research the areas you want to visit, plan your trips and arrange to take a sat-nav already equipped with the relevant maps.
 Taxi’s do not supply car seats in Zante and some of the driving is quite hair-raising!
 Having your own car gives you the freedom to see and do so much more during your holiday.